AZERBAIJAN: 9 new Strasbourg judgments, 8 judgments awaited - list

 - Registration denial (1 case involving 2 individual applicants and 1 community)

-Details of all nine cases are given below.
+Details of all eight cases are given below.

 ECtHR: State censorship of religious literatureMiriyev v.
 Azerbaijan (Application No. 1717/20).